PietroMarigo/BiAI/README.md

    npm test
    ```

-   The tests start the server, request the `/` route and verify that a response from the OpenRouter API (or fallback message) is returned.
+   The tests start the server, register and log in a user, then request `/homepage` and check that the page contains "Continue where you left off".

 ## Additional Services